-El Paso Man’s Car Stolen, Destroyed Hours After He Invited Community To Mass Shooting Victim Wife’s Funeral
+Antonio Basco’s Car Stolen After He Invited Community To His Wife’s Funeral — She Died In The El Paso Shooting

 — Mallory Falk (@malloryfalk) August 17, 2019

-The theft of Basco’s car was first reported by a towing dispatcher named Vanessa Kondow, who wrote about the incident on Facebook.
-She noted that Antonio had just paid to have the entire car serviced and repaired, and it was stolen sometime shortly after it had been returned to him.
+The theft of Basco’s car was first reported by a towing dispatcher named Vanessa Kondow, who wrote about the incident in a Facebook post which appears to no longer be available.
+According to KVIA, she noted that Antonio had just paid to have the entire car serviced and repaired, and it was stolen sometime shortly after it had been returned to him.

 “WTF is wrong with people!?
 He just buried his wife yesterday and now this s***,” Kondow wrote.

-Kondow noted that the thief also stole Basco’s pressure washing machine, which he reportedly used for a mobile car washing business.
+Kondow additionally noted that the thief also stole Basco’s pressure washing machine, which he reportedly used for a mobile car washing business.

 As KVIA reported, a local car dealership said it would be helping Antonio Basco to get a replacement vehicle.
 Police have not said if they have any suspects in mind, or if the theft was a targeted act against the widower.